 Realize that quality animals in this province consistently come ONLY from areas that are largely unreachable by residents.
 Moose and caribou need time to develop trophy antlers.
 This means sticking to fly-in operations.
 The second criterion to look for is low hunter numbers in camp, to ensure a quality hunt and plenty of trophy animals.
 The third criterion is picking an outfitter who gets you remote by a fly-in, and who has solid camps and guides.
 There are many sad stories of inadequately equipped outfitters, so this is important.
 There are cheaper hunts, but you need to beware and use caution.
 We know several lodges publicized by outdoor writers to whom we would not send our worst enemy!

-All hunts are 1X1 guiding and in addition they employ a full time culinary staff at the lodges.
+With this outfitter, all hunts are 1×1 guided, and they employ a full time culinary staff at the lodges.
 A day’s hunt begins with you and your guide having a prepared hot breakfast before daylight.
-You and your guide will discuss the and make a plan for the day’s hunt.
+You and your guide will discuss the day and make a plan for the day’s hunt.
 Based on your interest and ability, your guide will recommend the hunting scenario.
 He may suggest that:

 - You travel by boat using the waterway and strategic hunting stands;